arpitbatra123/csvfilehandling/README.md

 Write implementation of following operation in Either C++ or  C .

-1. Create: this function except column name as input argument and create csv file  .
+1. Create: this function accepts column name as input argument and creates csv file  .
 Input : Name , roll_no  Output: create a csv file with Header Name and Roll_no

 2. IsSameStucture: Compare two CSV files whether they are same structure or not.       by same structure we mean that number column in both file is same and there is one to one mapping of column name.